bitgold7/bitcoin/doc/bulletproofs.md

 Two RPC methods expose the Bulletproof functionality:

 * `createrawbulletprooftransaction inputs outputs`
   – Creates a raw transaction with Bulletproof range proofs.
 Inputs and
     outputs follow the same structure as `createrawtransaction` but the resulting transaction sets the Bulletproof version bit and embeds the commitments and proofs.
+The RPC reply includes a `proofs` array containing one proof per output.
 * `verifybulletproof proof`
-  – Verifies a Bulletproof and returns whether it is valid.
+  – Verifies a single Bulletproof and returns whether it is valid.
+Proofs
+    returned from `createrawbulletprooftransaction` can be checked
+    individually with this RPC.

 Both methods are available through `bitgold-cli` when BitGold is compiled with Bulletproof support.
 Wallets can also create Bulletproof